About the Public Fund Survey

 The Survey measures two types of retirement system members:

 Actives and Annuitants.
-Actives are those who are currently
+Actives are those who currently are

 working and earning retirement service credits.
 Annuitants are